 Enablers are conditions or factors that need to be present or absent to allow an organisation’s work to succeed.
 The LSA’s three primary enablers are relationships with the external regulatory environment that make our programme a viable alternative route into the profession.
 The school has already achieved validation from London Metropolitan University, and recognition from the Architects Registration Board and the Royal Institute of British Architects: our graduates therefore receive a Part 2 accredited Professional Diploma.
-We’ve applied for Specific Course Designation, which will make our course more available by giving access to the state package of student support.
-We aim to complete this by October 2018.
+Students at the LSA are eligible to apply for student finance for tuition fee loans and for a maintenance loan.

 Inputs are the resources that go into the project an organisation to be able to carry out its activities.
 The school has five main inputs:

 - Talented students – who will benefit from our model, drawn from across the whole of society

 - The Practice Network – a community of 100 London practices who provide work placements, teaching, and physical resources

 - Faculty – who are central to the delivery of the programme, and who drive the intellectual and creative life of the school

 - Founders Patrons and Founding Practices – who make the LSA financially viable in the mid-term by contributing donations

 - Physical resources – where the programme delivery takes place, such as our own premises at 141a Mare Street or the Practice Network